lungben/TableIO.jl/README.md

     pkg"add https://github.com/lungben/TableIO.jl"
     using TableIO

-Before using a specific format, the corresponding package needs to be installed and imported (not required for CSV.jl):
+Before using a specific format, the corresponding package needs to be installed:

     Pkg.add("JDF")

-    using JDF
+When using `read_table` or `write_table!` with a specific file extension, TableIO automatically imports the corresponding library (if it is installed) and loads the corresponding wrapper code (using Requires.jl).

-TableIO then automatically loads the corresponding wrapper code (using Requires.jl).
+If the file format specific library is not installed, an error message is raised.

 ## Reading Data